 Significance and interpretation:

 A shorter payment period indicates prompt payments to creditors.
 Like accounts payable turnover ratio, average payment period also indicates the creditworthiness of the company.
-But a very short payment period may be an indication that the company is not taking full advantage of the credit terms allowed by suppliers.
+However, a very short payment period may indicate that the company is not taking full advantage of its allowed credit terms.

-Managers try to make payments promptly to avail the discount offered by suppliers.
-Where the discount is available for an early payment, the amount of discount should be compared with the benefit of the length of credit period allowed by suppliers.
+Managers may try to make payments promptly to avail the discount offered by suppliers.
+Where a discount is offered for early payments, the benefit of discount should be compared with the benefit of the total credit period allowed by suppliers.